archerthegoat/agent0/README.md

 English | 中文

 ## Overview
 DataInsight Agent is an enterprise-grade, natural-language-driven data agent.
-It turns business questions into precise SQL via a Text-to-IR-to-SQL pipeline, grounded on a hybrid knowledge base: a local HNSW vector store for semantic retrieval and a lightweight SQLite-based graph for structured knowledge.
+It turns business questions into precise SQL via a Text-to-IR-to-SQL pipeline, grounded on a hybrid knowledge base: a Milvus vector store for semantic retrieval and a lightweight SQLite-based graph for structured knowledge.
 Orchestration is built with LlamaIndex (QueryPipeline + FnComponent).
 The agent includes an explicit IR (intermediate representation) layer and removes direct LLM SQL fallback for safety and transparency.

 ## Features
 - Text-to-IR-to-SQL pipeline with safety-first generation (no direct LLM SQL fallback)
-- Hybrid Knowledge Base: Local HNSW vectors + SQLite graph
+- Hybrid Knowledge Base: Milvus vectors + SQLite graph
 - LlamaIndex-based orchestration with extensible components
 - Structured logging with file and console outputs
 - RAGFlow-style offline ETL wrapper for metadata ingestion